-B= 80-89 C = 70-79 D = 60-69
+B = 80-89

-F = 59 and Below (F is the only "failing" grade)
+F - 50 and below (F is the only "failing" grade)

-Different from high school, you cannot retake nor correct assignments.
+- \\ Different from high school, you cannot retake nor correct assignments.
 You get the grade earned as is.
-You can fail the class

-Do not use the "TOTAL POINTS" given in Blackboard to calculate your grades.
-That is only if all grades are weighted equally; ours are not (see above).
-Hence, do not use them to calculate your grade.
-Your grade is calculated through a percentage-base
+You can fail the class \\ - \\DO NOT Look at the tally of "points" provided by Blackboard to determine your grade.
+Your grade will be calculated through a percentage-base, not point-base\\